axelarnetwork/axelar-gmp-sdk-solidity/DESIGN.md

 - **Cancel TimeLock Proposal**: Again, similar to Interchain Governance, it cancels an existing governance proposal.

-- **Approve Multisig Proposal**: This function enables multisig proposal approval by setting the proposal's approval status to true.
-It resets any previous voting and signals successful approval via a MultisigApproved event.
+- **Approve Operator Proposal**: This function enables operator proposal approval by setting the proposal's approval status to true.
+It resets any previous voting and signals successful approval via a OperatorProposalApproved event.

-- **Cancel Multisig Approval**: Cancels an approved multisig proposal, setting the approval status of the proposal to false and indicating successful cancellation through a `MultisigCancelled` event.
+- **Cancel Operator Approval**: Cancels an approved operator proposal, setting the approval status of the proposal to false and indicating successful cancellation through a `OperatorProposalCancelled` event.

-### Secure Execution of Multisig Proposals
+### Secure Execution of Operator Proposals

-Each time a new multisig proposal receives approval from governance, the multisig voting count is reset to 0.
+Each time a new operator proposal receives approval from governance, the operator voting count is reset to 0.
 This ensures that any previous votes on similar proposals will not affect the new proposal.
-When a multisig proposal gathers the required number of signatory approvals, it becomes ready for execution.
+When a operator proposal gathers the required number of signatory approvals, it becomes ready for execution.
 Before execution, the contract verifies the proposal's approval status.
 If the status is set to false, the transaction is reverted.
-Once executed successfully, the approval status of the proposal is reset, and a MultisigExecuted event gets emitted.
+Once executed successfully, the approval status of the proposal is reset, and a OperatorProposalExecuted event gets emitted.